1100011Dawg/Obsidian_Dawson/School/IB Business/Unit 1.1(21-8-13).md

 		- Integration: the merger of two or more firms or the takeover of one company by another **Integration**
 	- HOrizontal Integration: when a merger results in more of the same activity
-	- Vertical Integration: when a merger tkaes on diffrent stages of production
+	- Vertical Integration: when a merger takes on different stages of production
-		-
+		- Backward Vertical Integration: Earlier in the chain of production
+ 		- Forward Vertical Integration: Later in the chain of production
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNDMwMjg4OTMwLDE2OTIxNTQ4MzQsMjg4OD
-Q2NzM0XX0=
+eyJoaXN0b3J5IjpbMTk1MjAwNTY4OCwxNjkyMTU0ODM0LDI4OD
+g0NjczNF19
 -->